release-it/release-it/README.md

 ### Two-factor authentication

 In case two-factor authentication (2FA) is enabled for the package, release-it will ask for the one-time password (OTP).
-Notes:

 The OTP can be provided from the command line (`--npm.otp=123456`).
 However, providing the OTP without a prompt basically defeats the purpose of 2FA (also, the OTP expires after a short period).